 What Are Your Next Steps to Help Your Clients Place in Local Searches?

 What are you going to do differently to help local businesses, brands and/or franchises to place higher in local search in 2021?
-Obviously, Google My Business optimization needs to take center stage, along with reviews and the business’ website.
+Obviously, Google Business Profile optimization needs to take center stage, along with reviews and the business’ website.

 Make sure you don’t forget about those citations, because if the consumer can’t find the business they certainly can’t buy from it.
 Request a demo today to learn all about our GBP claiming service, GBP tool, listing management and voice search solutions.